 Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

-Let's walk through some examples from Bluebook Test 7, Module 1:
+Let’s see this strategy in action with Bluebook Test 7, Module 1:

 Botanist Al K. has pointed out that maple trees already thrive in a wide variety of climates and thus may _______ changes in climate better than some other tree species do.
 The alterations maples may undergo in response to a changing climate are likely to be relatively small and easily achieved.